vlazzarini/vanilla/1.Ping/README.md

 schedule(1,0,1,0.2,A4)
 `;
 ```
+Note that the Csound WASM module is referenced relative to this
+html file location, as it resides in the js directory of the root of this repository.
+If this
+is moved somewhere else during another deployment, the path to
+its location will need to be updated.

 Now we can do all the actions required within a single function called `play()`.
 The
 comments in the code describe what each line is doing,